Design in Circular Economy

 Handmade pure silk blouse from K M by L A N G E's Vintage Capsule

 It all starts from the beginning.
 In a circular fashion world, it is important that designs and materials are chosen to be suitable for long-term use and easily recycled in the end-of-use phase.
-A high-quality item with proper care lasts longer – product lifecycle extension being one of the main issues in the circular economy.
-A timeless quality piece keeps its value and easily finds a happy new owner in case you get bored with it some day.
+A high-quality item with proper care lasts longer – product lifecycle extension being one of the main principles of the circular economy.
+A timeless quality piece keeps its value and easily finds a happy new owner in case you let go of it some day.
 This way all the valuable resources used to create the item in the first place won’t be wasted.

 Each theme in our Sustainability Framework includes minimum criteria that must be met by all of our brands plus the possibility to earn from 1 to 3 additional points.
 Designing for quality and long-term use is the minimum requirement in the Design in Circular Economy theme.